 One of the simplest ways to achieve lower utility bills is to switch out your less efficient holiday lights for LED lights.
-According to the U.S. Department of Energy, these energy efficient lights use less energy than incandescent bulbs and can work for nearly 40 holiday seasons in Opelika.
+According to the U.S. Department of Energy, these energy efficient lights use less energy than incandescent bulbs and can work for nearly 40 holiday seasons in Auburn and Opelika.

 6. Install a high-efficiency furnace.